markdarling/markdarling.github.io/content/blog/snake.md

 slug: 'snake-2025'
 date: 2025-02-26T19:13:32
 ---

-# Snake 2025: How AI is Rewriting the Rules of Software Engineering

 **Have you ever wondered what it would take to bring a classic game like Snake into the 3D world?
 A few months ago, the answer might have involved weeks of coding, 3D modeling expertise, and deep knowledge of game development frameworks.**

 But that was before.
 Before AI coding assistants reached their current capabilities.
 Before the rules of software engineering began to change right under our feet.